-This Japanese pickled daikon is an excellent side or accompaniment to any meal.
+This Japanese Pickled Daikon Radish is an excellent side or accompaniment to any meal.
 It's crunchy, sweet, and refreshing, so it'll go well with any dish!
-Traditional pickles take time, but this is a quick and easy version.
+Traditional pickles take time, but try this easy pickled daikon recipe!

 - This recipe is for you if:

 - You want to cook Japanese daikon radish.

 - You are looking for an easy Japanese pickled daikon recipe

 Let me show you how I make my delicious homemade Japanese pickled daikon step by step.
 Let's get cooking!

 About This Recipe